 You should have received income statements from employers, pension payers, banks etc by the beginning of February in the year after the income year.
-Then you can already calculate your final tax by using the tax calculation programme on the Tax Agency website or with the aid of "Skatteuträkningsbroschyren" (SKV 425) [Tax Calculation Brochure] that can be ordered via the service phone, direct line 7105.
+Then you can already calculate your final tax by using the tax calculation programme on www.skatteverket.se or with the aid of "Skatteuträkningsbroschyren" (SKV 425) [Tax Calculation Brochure].
+You can download the brochure from the Tax Agency's webside or ordered it via the service phone, direct line 7105.